Aiswarya12-gpu/rl-quic-leo/README.md

 * Dynamic link conditions
 * End-to-end communication between ground stations

+The simulation parameters are configured to reflect realistic delay variations and dynamic behavior observed in LEO satellite networks.

 The RL-based approach is compared against a deterministic baseline (QUIC with BBR congestion control).

 ---

 ## Observations

-The RL-based controller demonstrates:
+The RL-based controller shows consistent adaptive behavior under dynamic conditions.

-* Improved responsiveness to dynamic network changes
-* More stable pacing behavior under varying delay conditions
+* It avoids overly aggressive rate reduction during transient delay increases
+* It demonstrates smoother pacing adjustments compared to heuristic-based approaches
-* Faster adaptation during topology transitions (e.g., handovers)
+* It adapts more effectively during topology transitions such as handovers

-The improvements are particularly noticeable under non-stationary network conditions.
+The improvements are more pronounced in non-stationary conditions rather than steady-state operation.

 ---

 ## Benchmark Perspective

-The integration layer is implemented using a lightweight binding approach, which minimizes additional overhead compared to traditional alternatives.
+The integration overhead introduced by PyBind11 is minimal compared to the overall simulation cost.

-The overall system performance is primarily influenced by:
+The dominant factors affecting system performance are:

-* RL model inference time
+* RL model inference latency
+* Simulation time-step resolution
-* Simulation dynamics
+* Network dynamics

-rather than the binding mechanism itself.
+This indicates that the chosen integration approach is not a performance bottleneck.

 ---